wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     (2) Without limiting the discretion conferred by subsection (1)(b), no application for a permit for the purposes of [section 16(1)][19] in respect of---

-    *   (a) a pistol, military style semi-automatic firearm, or restricted weapon; or
+    *   (a) a pistol, military style semi-automatic firearm, restricted airgun, or restricted weapon; or

     *   (b) parts of a pistol, military style semi-automatic firearm, or restricted weapon,---

-    shall be granted otherwise than by the Commissioner who shall first be satisfied that there are special reasons why the pistol, military style semi-automatic firearm, or restricted weapon or parts to which the application relates should be allowed into New Zealand.
+    shall be granted otherwise than by the Commissioner who shall first be satisfied that there are special reasons why the pistol, military style semi-automatic firearm, restricted airgun, or restricted weapon or parts to which the application relates should be allowed into New Zealand.

     (3) Any permit issued for the purposes of [section 16(1)][20] is personal to the person to whom it is issued and may not be transferred to any other person.